jaredtritz/jsonsails-readthedocs/source/introduction/vision.rst

 modification to the source code is sometimes just what the doctor ordered and aim to ensure this prescription is never thwarted by hidden source code.

+.. _`non-tech-developers`:

 Non-technical developers
 """"""""""""""""""""""""

-However, we also want to ensure resources, such as code and user data are easy to adapt, share, evolve, and maintain, even for non-technical developers.
+We also want to ensure resources, such as code and user data are easy to adapt, share, evolve, and maintain, even for non-technical developers.
 Thus, we've designed our IDE to support configuation and composition of resources as well, giving this equal priority as technical developemnt of new